Mallik-G/azure-machine-learning-service-labs/lab-1/visual-studio-code/README.md

     <img src="images/vs9.jpg"/><br/>
 6. Now, let's get a sense for how accurate the model is.
 Execute **Step 6**.
 What was your model's accuracy?<br/>
     <img src="images/vs11.jpg"/><br/>
 7. One thing that can affect the model's performance is how much data of all the labeled training data available is used to train the model.
 In **Step 7**, you define a method that uses train_test_split from Scikit-Learn that will enable you to split the data using different percentages.
-Execute **Step 7** to register this function.
+Execute **Step 7** to register this function.<br/>
     <img src="images/vs12.jpg"/><br/>

 ## Exercise 3 - Use Azure Machine Learning to log performance metrics